mmu-webdesign/awdd2-2022-group4/2_IA_and_content_strategy/ia-report.md

 <img src="sp2-media/TreeTest1Architecture.png" alt="Diagram of initial architecture">

-The two tasks we asked users to complete were to find a "Map of Manchester" and "Find all clothing sections"
+The two tasks we asked users to complete were:

+- Find the Map of Manchester
+- Find all clothing sections

 #### Tree Test Arch 2

 <img src="sp2-media/TreeTest2Architecture.png" alt="Diagram of refreshed architecture">

+The two tasks we asked users to complete were:

+- Find the Map of Manchester
+- Find all clothing sections

 #### Tree Test Arch 3

 <img src="sp2-media/TreeTest3Architecture.png" alt="Diagram of final proposed architecture">

+The two tasks we asked users to complete were:

+- Find Mens Outfit Inspirations
+- Find News

 ### Tree testing results